thomasweng15/E.V.E./README.md

 Usage
 -----
 Run the project by entering 'python eve.py' into the terminal in the EVE directory.
-E.V.E. will start up and then listen for a spoken activation command.
+E.V.E. will start up and then listen for a spoken activation command (e.g. 'Okay Computer').

+Note: You may find several lines of ALSA error messages after starting up eve.py.
+If the error messages do not terminate the program and return to the terminal prompt, then EVE can accept commands and function normally.
+The errors do not affect the running of the program, and I am working on removing the messages.

 ### Activation Commands:
 processed by Julius Speech Recognition Software.